javiermuniz/flint/README.md

 ### Step 3 - Deploy

-Now that you have your environment configured, do:
+Now that you have your environment configured, you can do your first build and deploy by doing:

 ```
+ng build --prod
 firebase deploy
 ```